How to Plant and Grow Juniper

 Perhaps another reason that they’re so ubiquitous in gardens is that they’re so darn easy to care for when planted in the right spot.

-A close up vertical image of the foliage of a juniper tree pictured in light sunshine.
-To the center and bottom of the frame is green and white printed text.
+A close up horizontal image of the foliage of a juniper shrub growing in the landscape.

 We link to vendors to help you find relevant products.
 If you buy from one of our links, we may earn a commission.